TurnerSoftware/RobotsExclusionTools/README.md

 - Built-in "robots.txt" tokenization system (allowing extension to support other custom fields)
 - Built-in "robots.txt" validator (allowing to validate a tokenized file)
 - Dedicated parser for the data from `<meta name="robots" />` tag and the `X-Robots-Tag` header

+## Licensing and Support

+Robots Exclusion Tools is licensed under the MIT license.
+It is free to use in personal and commercial projects.

+There are [support plans](https://turnersoftware.com.au/support-plans) available that cover all active [Turner Software OSS projects](https://github.com/TurnerSoftware).
+Support plans provide private email support, expert usage advice for our projects, priority bug fixes and more.
+These support plans help fund our OSS commitments to provide better software for everyone.

 ## NoRobots RFC Compatibility
 This library attempts to stick closely to the rules defined in the RFC document, including: